xcodian/youtube-dl-web/README.md

 #### Obtaining SSL Certificates
 The NGINX config is set up for Let's Encrypt certificates.

-Once generated with certbot, they can be found in `/etc/letsencrypt/live/yourdomain.example.net/*.pem`
+Once generated with `certbot`, they can be found in `/etc/letsencrypt/live/yourdomain.example.net/*.pem`

 #### Enabling SSL Support